LabKey/wnprc-modules/docker/README.md

  1. `nginx/nginx.conf`
  1. `compose.yaml`

-In the `.env` file, edit the following variables: `LK_DANGER_PORT` to other number than 8080, this is the port which LabKey service will use outside the Docker container. `LK_SECURE_PORT` this port is the one users will need to add to the test server URL to access your instance of LabKey (e.g. https://.primate.wisc.edu:8443).
+In the `.env` file, edit the following variables: `LK_DANGER_PORT` to a number other than 8080, this is the port which LabKey service will use outside the Docker container. `LK_SECURE_PORT` this port is the one users will need to add to the test server URL to access your instance of LabKey (e.g. https://.primate.wisc.edu:8443).
 List of ports and databases used for each instance of LabKey in the test-server can be found in this private page: [Test_Servers](https://github.com/WNPRC-EHR-Services/EHR_Documentation/blob/master/sop/Test_Servers.md).
 Update the list once your instance is up and running. `LK_BASE_URL` to a unique name for your new LabKey service, it has to match the name you will modify in the `compose.yaml` file. `PG_NAME` to a database you are planning to use with your new instances of LabKey.

 In the `ngnix.conf` file you need to edit the following: `proxy_pass` at the end of the file, to the name you have selected for your new service, it also has to match the name on your `compose.yaml` and `.env` files.

-Finally, in your `compose.yaml` file edit the name of the LabKey service, it should be unique, therefore check other development folder for all the names used.
+Finally, in your `compose.yaml` file edit the name of the LabKey service, it should be unique, therefore check other development folders for all the names used.

-All the auxiliary LabKey instances can be manage via the manage_all_continers.sh script.
+All the auxiliary LabKey instances can be managed via the manage_all_continers.sh script.
 This script accepts two values (-s || -d), s starts all the containers in the docker folder.
 Starts with the primary which contains postgres and than looks for any folder that starts with dev.

 ## Loading a Database Backup Using the Script

 Along with the Docker-specific utilities in this folder, there is a (Bash-only) script to restore a database backup into a local Docker container: **load_database_backup.sh**.
 By default, this script will download the latest backup from the production server (assumed to have been created the same day at 1AM) and restore that backup into a PostgreSQL container as defined in the docker-compose.yml and .env files in this folder.
-Depending on resource on local machine or server, it is possible to increase the number of processors for the restore process.
-Change the number in line 132 right after -j option, by default is set to 4 processes.
+Depending on the resources on the local machine or server, it is possible to increase the number of processors for the restore process.
+Change the number in line 132 right after -j option, which by default is set to 4 processes.

 The script has very few options, as shown in these examples:
 ```bash